Skip to Content

 How can you recoup some of that loss?
 Effective meal planning.

-Not only is meal planning a smart financial move but more importantly, it benefits your health.
 A recent study found that meal planning resulted in a healthier diet and lower obesity rate for those who participated.
 The study findings held true whether participants planned healthy meals or just made a plan for meals in general.

 Having a plan ready for mealtimes, rather than deciding what to eat on the spot, reduces stress and results in an overall more nutritionally balanced diet.
-By deciding on ingredients and portion sizes ahead of time, meal planners can make healthier choices to aid weight control.
+By deciding on ingredients and portion sizes ahead of time, meal planners can make healthier choices to aid weight loss.

-The problem is that meal planning can seem like a daunting task when your usual approach is to wander the aisles of the grocery store looking for meal ideas.
+The problem is that meal planning can feel like a daunting task when your usual approach is to wander the aisles of the grocery store looking for meal ideas.
 But it doesn’t have to be!

 Following just four steps from the comfort of your own home will land you a grocery list and a meal plan to last for several days.